💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 If you buy something through a link here, we may earn a commission.
 See our disclosure policy.
 Note that prices and opening times may change without notice.

 To celebrate the 700th anniversary of the Swiss Confederation, the Swiss Path, aka “Weg der Schweiz” was built around the southern end of Lake Luzern or Vierwaldstättersee.
-The trail is broken into stages, each easily accessible by public transportation, so you can walk as little or much as you like.

 Because of lower elevation, this trail is a great choice for spring (April and May) before mountain trails are ready for summer hiking.